The kind of intellectual activity which creates a useful whole from its diverse parts may be called the design of a system.

 2. Solution Design

-It is relatively easy to draw parallels between assembling building blocks under well-defined constraints and software project implementations.
+Drawing parallels between assembling building blocks under well-defined constraints and software project implementations is relatively easy.
 Let’s articulate this further.

 2.1 Building Blocks of IT Solutions